 - Activity modification:

 - Animals need to be fed in an upright position and kept this way for approximately 30min post eating.
 This utilises gravity to help food enter the stomach!
 Raise food height and keep the dog vertical after eating i.e. use a Bailey chair

 - use trial and error to test the best form of food that your dog can swallow and keep down i.e. feed a slurry vs small meatballs.

 What Is The Prognosis & Life Expectancy For Dogs With Megaoesophagus?

 Although megaoesophagus can be managed, it does require dedication, especially since these animals often suffer from malnutrition and aspiration pneumonia.

-Some animals, if diagnosed and treated young, may grow out of the problem, however, the majority of cases prognosis for recovery is poor.
+Some animals, if diagnosed and treated young, may grow out of the problem, however, in the majority of cases prognosis for recovery is poor.